Dodo Services: History

 The company was established in September 2001.
 Dodo expanded services which include mobile broadband, VoIP, home and car insurance, gas and electricity.

 In 2013, the company was acquired by M2 Group.
 Prior to being bought out, the company had over 400,000 customers and 660,000 active services.
 M2 paid $203.90 million for Dodo and $44.10 million for Eftel as some of the owners owned both companies.
+It runs on the Optus network.